adn770/ppdf/docs/design-dmme.md

     -   **Outcome**: A user can type a command, send it to the backend, and see the static, hardcoded response render correctly in the main narrative log.

----

 -   **Milestone 14: Implement Full RAG Logic**
     -   **Goal**: Implement the complete, non-streaming RAG and LLM logic on the backend.
-    -   **Description**: This milestone replaces the backend stub with the full Retrieval-Augmented Generation system.
+    -   **Description**: This milestone replaces the backend stub with the full Retrieval- Augmented Generation system.
 It will now query the vector store based on the player's command and generate a unique response from the LLM.
     -   **Key Tasks**: Implement the RAG service logic to query the ChromaDB collections.
         Integrate the LLM call using the retrieved context.
 Replace the stub logic in